 - Employers can be liable for a per se violation for inquiring about a pending criminal case before a conditional offer of employment is made;

-- The regulations do not require employers to engage in the Fair Chance Process after making a conditional offer of employment if they learn the employee or applicant has a currently pending criminal case and the potential withdrawal of the offer is based solely on the pending criminal case and not the employee’s or applicant’s conviction history;
+- The regulations do not require employers to engage in the Fair Chance Process after making a conditional offer of employment if they learn the employee or candidate has a currently pending criminal case and the potential withdrawal of the offer is based solely on the pending criminal case and not the employee’s or candidate’s conviction history;

-- While the regulations only require employers to undergo the Fair Chance Process when withdrawing an offer based on an employee’s or applicant’s conviction history (and not merely an employee’s or applicant’s criminal history), the regulations are inconsistent in that they do create a rebuttable presumption that an employer was motivated by an applicant’s criminal history if it revokes a conditional offer without following the Fair Chance Process.
+- While the regulations only require employers to undergo the Fair Chance Process when withdrawing an offer based on an employee’s or candidate’s conviction history (and not merely an employee’s or candidate’s criminal history), the regulations are inconsistent in that they do create a rebuttable presumption that an employer was motivated by an candidate’s criminal history if it revokes a conditional offer without following the Fair Chance Process.